reiver/reiver-lexical-hypothesis/README.md

 * the Cantonese language,
 * the Coptic language,
 * the English language,
+* the Georgian language,
 * the Hausa language,
+* the Japanese language,
 * the Korean language,
 * the Nahuatl language,
 * the Nama language,
 * the Persian language,
+* the Polish language,
+* the Riau Indonesian language,
+* the Scots language,
+* the Sindhi language,
+* the Slovak language,
+* the Tongan language,
+* the Urdu language,
+* the Uyghur language,
 * etc.

+(Obviously there are _a lot_ more human languages than these.
+Both extant, and extinct.
+These are just a small subset of them.)

 Note though that it seems conceivable to me that someone could combine multiple _human languages_ together, and then perform the analysis on that combination.
 However, I am not aware of anyone who has done that.